Veracruz: Archeological sites

 The Tres Zapotes site is located the community of the same name.
-Covering 1.5 hectares, the main building has a square base, which is surrounded by gardens and trees.
-The most important find from his is Stele "C" which is on display at the Museo Nacional de Antropología in Mexico City.
+Covering 1.5 hectares (3.71 acres), the square-based main building is surrounded by gardens and trees.
+The most important find at this site is Stele C, won display at the Museo Nacional de Antropología (National Museum of Anthropology) in Mexico City, because it contains one of the oldest-known Mesoamerican Long Count dates.

-El Pital is a site in the municipality of Martínez de la Torre.
-It consists of a mound with a pyramid base and stairs on the east side.
-The site's culture is considered to be a link between the coastal and highland cultures of the region.
+El Pital, a site in the municipality of Martínez de la Torre, consists of a mound with a pyramid base and stairs on the east side.
+The culture of the site is considered a link between the coastal and highland cultures of the region.

-Los Idolos is a site in the municipal city of Misantla, and was an important ceremonial site for the Totonacapan region.
+Los Ídolos (The Idols), a site in the municipal city of Misantla, was an important ceremonial site for the Totonacapan region.
 It consists of four rectangular patios linked by platforms and flat-topped mounds.
 Many of the structures are decorated with smooth river stone, thought to have come from the Misantla River.

-The Centro Ceremonial Cuajilote is located on the Bobos River.
-It consists of a large plaza 400 meters long lined with structures.
-In the center of the plaza there are three shrines, one of which contains phallic figures.
+The Centro Ceremonial Cuajilote (Cuajilote Ceremonial Center), located on the Bobos River, consists of a large plaza 400 m (1,312.34 ft) long, lined with structures.
+In the center of the plaza are three shrines, one of which contains phallic figures.